REFORESTATION PROJECTS: THE February 2021 UPDATE

 Meaghan Weeden | March 5, 2021 | 3 min read

 Another month, another reforestation update brought to you by Kyleigh and Nicole!
 It's hard to believe that we're already three months into 2021, and that it's been roughly a year since many COVID-19 lockdowns went into effect around the world.
 We're so grateful to people like you who make it possible for us to continue to grow and plant more trees than ever.
 And that said, we have some fantastic projects to cover this month, and we're so excited to share them with you.
 From Brazil and California to Vietnam and Malawi, tune in for some fresh-from-the-forest updates that will surely leave you feeling inspired and uplifted!

 So without Further Ado, Here's Our February 2021 Reforestation Update!

 Want to Learn More About the Projects We Featured This Month?

 Thanks for tuning in to our update, we'll see you next month!
 Miss us already?
-Check out our Youtube channel for more awesome videos.
+Check out the One Tree Planted Youtube channel for more awesome videos.
 And don't forget, we have plenty of other awesome tree planting projects like these.
-Choose where your trees are planted today!
+Choose a reforestation project and plant a tree today!

 We plant trees on 4 continents around the world.
 Want to choose where yours are planted?